 Articles on this site contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them.
 Read our full disclosure policy here.

-Through apps, websites, and online groups, however, there are many simple ways to keep up an exercise routine on the road, and give your body a small sense of normality.
+Through apps, websites, and online groups, however, there are many simple ways to keep up an exercise routine on the road and give your body a small sense of normality.
 You may even find sticking to regular workouts helps you unwind from the stress that travel often brings.

 It took me a long time to learn that exercise doesn’t have to be boring, it doesn’t have to be done in a gym, and it definitely doesn’t need to take up several precious hours each day.
-By utilising technology, I’ve found many plenty of places and ways to exercise while traveling, even when I really didn’t feel like it.
+By utilizing technology, I’ve found plenty of places and ways to exercise while traveling, even when I really didn’t feel like it.

 After a few months of keeping up a simple routine, I’ve felt much more comfortable when roaming around temples in Cambodia, or running for a bus in the pouring rain in Wales.